 Dick was at the meeting where Claud Wade came up with the idea of what would become the NASG.
 Dick is the last surviving member of that initial group, and he is a fantastic modeler, a prolific author, and very active in the NASG and the NMRA's S-scale SIG.

 Former NASG president.
 Currently involved with the S-scale SIG within the NMRA.
 Has a beautiful NYC-based layout.
+Ed has always been a strong promoter of our scale.

 Produced locomotives, track, and many other S-scale products in the early days.